 Kegel Exercises

-The pelvic floor muscles can be strengthened, and endurance training can be performed using these exercises, which include alternating periods of contraction and relaxation.
+These exercises, which include alternating periods of contraction and relaxation, can strengthen the pelvic floor muscles and perform endurance training.
 The services of a pelvic floor therapist can be invaluable in ensuring correct form and developing tailored training regimens.

 Biofeedback

 With this method, sensors track the pelvic floor muscles’ movements and provide audible or visual cues for improvement.
-Through the use of biofeedback, patients can gain a better understanding of these muscles and develop their control over them.
+Biofeedback can help patients better understand these muscles and develop control over them.

 Electrical Stimulation